 Virtual assistants allow your staff to play a more strategic role in servicing your owners and your clients.
 This is important because turnover – whether it’s employees or tenants – will kill your ability to grow.

 You’ll make a lot more money from a tenant who is in the property for five or 10 or even 20 years.
 You’ll hear a lot of property managers say we work for the owner.
 But, if the tenant is happy, the owner is happy.

 The longer you keep tenants, the longer you keep owners.
 Make sure your tenants are feeling valued, and make sure your management agreement doesn’t renew with the lease, but with the tenant’s departure.

 There’s much more in Robert’s course that can help property management companies grow without growing pains.
 If you want to dig in deeper, check out his online workshop at: https://www.trainingpropertymanagers.com/online-courses

 There is a button with courses that are both on-site and online.
 There’s even a series you can subscribe to that’s completely free and available to everyone.

 Thanks to Robert for joining us, and thanks to all of you for listening.

 It’s the time of year where we start thinking about PM Grow Summit.
 Our speaker lineup this year is going to include public sourcing.
 We want to know who you want to hear.
-So, if you want to hear more from Robert and you’d like to hear him speak at PM Grow 2019, send Alex an email and let us know.
+So, if you want to hear more from Robert and you’d like to hear him speak at PM Grow 2019, contact us and let us know.